Backendless/ios-SDK/README.md

-Backendless SDK v4.0 for iOS (http://backendless.com)
+Backendless SDK v4.0 Beta 3 for iOS (http://backendless.com)
 ---
 ## GETTING STARTED WITH BACKENDLESS
 The simplest way to get started with Backendless is by using a Project Template for iOS: